Part 3: Assessment of Knowledge, Judgment,

 Overview of the OLA Process

-After opening a question, diplomates will be allowed a limited amount of time to answer.
-They will learn immediately whether they answered correctly and will also receive a brief explanation of the correct answer, as well as a reference.
-Those who answer questions incorrectly will receive future questions on the same topic to gauge whether they have learned the material.
+After opening a question, diplomates will be allowed a limited amount of time to answer the question and will learn immediately whether they answered correctly.
+In addition, they will receive a brief explanation of the correct answer, as well as a reference.

 OLA is designed to have minimal impact on a diplomate’s workday and requires no time away from work or travel expense.
 The potential for retesting areas of weakness provides a further opportunity for diplomates’ self-assessment of their professional growth.